anushbmx/PHPDateTime/README.md

-----Article Name ----
+PHP Date & Time
 ================

-----Article Name ----
+PHP Date & Time

-This is a demo code to ----Article Name ---- made for article on Techstream ----Article Link----
+This is a demo code to PHP Date & Time made for article on Techstream http://techstream.org/Bits/PHP/PHP-Date-Time

+Reference table for PHP date formats, Standard, regular,MYSQL and human readable formats

 Credits
 -------